cheil/IsoME.jl/README.md

     * Weep: data has to be in third column
     * Dos: energies must be in first, dos in second column
     * a2f: first column energies, 2:end a2f for different smearings
-- Tc search mode: unexpected T < 0 K
-    * check if gap increases with T
-- Specified units are not recognized
-    * Units are case sensitive
-    * Currently available are: eV, meV, THz, Ry